 What we still don’t know?

-We don’t know why the adrenal response of Guayusa is a lot lower than coffee.
+We don’t know why the adrenal response of Ilex Guayusa is a lot lower than coffee.
 I have a suspicion it’s something to do with the raised histamine levels, though I cannot find any study proving a direct correlation.

 1* Ted talk – Sleep is your superpower -Matt Walker.

 2* Other websites have made claims that the tannin content in Guayusa is low, but have provided no evidence.
-They are wrong.
 I think RUNA was the first to make the claim, and being taken as an authority on Guayusa many have taken it as fact.
 We ourselves have been guilty of it talking about the low tannin content of Guayusa.
 It could be about the mix-up around tannins and pseudo-tannins.
 For most intents and purposes pseudo tannins and tannins are all simply classified as tannins.
 They are similar in almost all ways except molecular weight.
 Pseudo tannins are smaller molecules than tannins.
 The only difference I can find is that tannins (not pseudo tannins) can be used for tanning leathers (staining a darker colour).
 Whether this also extends to teeth, where tannins stain teeth but pseudo tannins do not, I don’t know.
 Although it sounds plausible.
-If anyone (who has a knack for science) can figure this out for me this read might help.
+If anyone (who has a knack for science) can figure this out for us this read might help.
 For investigation: Do pseudo tannins stain teeth?
 How much tannins vs pseudo tannins does guayusa have compared to coffee, black tea and green tea?
-Therefore, can we claim guayusa stains teeth less than coffee, black tea or/and green tea?
+Therefore, can we claim guayusa stains teeth less than coffee, or/and tea?

 This study shows that the gallic acid content in guayusa is around 116mg/g.
 Why does that matter?
 Because there are actually 3 major groups of tannins.
 Two of those are from gallic acid and chlorogenic acid, the other is from catechins (which included EGCGs).
 Guayusa is high in catechins, chlorogenic acids and gallic acid, and therefore in not low in tannins.